xlyric/pv-router-esp32/README.md

 SCT013 wbr
 div bridge R/R  between  3.3V and GND<br>
 SCT013  connected at the middle of div bridge and pin 34 ( --> Linky )<br>
-condensator 470uf between GND and the middle of div bridge. ( filter )<br>
+Condensator 470uf between GND and the middle of div bridge. ( filter )<br>

 ### TTGO